 Eye Health & Sight Loss

-This Carers Week, we’re looking at the resources available to carers of people with a visual impairment.
 When someone in your family or someone you care for starts to lose their sight or is diagnosed with an eye condition, it can be a very worrying time for all concerned.
 Adapting to an entirely new and unexpected situation can be difficult.
-To avoid being overwhelmed we’ve partnered with Thomas Pocklington Trust Tyne & Wear Sight Loss Council to put together some helpful information and tips to help you take control and reduce the stress.
+To avoid being overwhelmed we’ve partnered with Thomas Pocklington Trust Tyne & Wear Sight Loss Council to put together some helpful information and tips to help you take control of your own eye health.

 What you need to know